What is the history and mission of the Beaufort Association?

 The Beaufort School was built on the grounds of Courtenay Elementary School, and the Society owned and operated the building, provided supplies and equipment, wages for teaching assistants, and transportation for the children.
 The School District provided a Special Education Teacher.
 The Society’s goal was for some integration to take place, at least in the playground.

+In the late 1960s, the Beaufort Association began operating Sandwick Lodge, a twelve-bed residential facility for the Ministry of Social Services.
 It was also around this time that the Provincial Mental Health Branch approached the Association to consider operating an adult residence at Bevan.
-Beaufort Association Directors felt that embarking on this project would put too great a strain on this volunteer organization.
-The Bevan Lodge Society was created to manage the adult project.
+Beaufort Association Directors felt that embarking on this project would put too great a strain on this volunteer organization, so the Bevan Lodge Society was created to manage the adult project.